beenzust/itmconsult/content/english/_index.md

 ---
 banner:
-  title: Our mission is to  foster accelarated digitalisation to enhance service delivery and elevate citizens' quality of life.
+  title:  Welcome to ITM Consulting!
+#  subtitle: Your Premier Leading Research-Driven Digital Advisory Boutique
   image: images/banner-art.svg
-  content: Based in Zambia, ITM Consult(ZM) is a research-driven digital advisory boutique that specializes
-      in integrating digital strategy, policy research, digital governance and provision of digital public services.
-We operate at the intersection of digital transformation and sustainable and socio-economic development, delivering comprehensive solutions that propel your success.
-Our mission is to  foster acceraleated digitalisation to enhance service delivery and elevate citizens' quality of life.
-We serve as navigators through the intricacies of governance and technology, offering insights that ground you in the present while guiding you into the future
+  content: At ITM Consult, we specialize in providing comprehensive digital advisory services that help organizations and enterprises navigate the complex intersection of strategy, creativity, technology capacity building, and sustainable development.
+Our research-driven approach enables us to deliver tailored solutions for your unique business needs
   button:
     enable: true
     label: Contact Us